 Global container market demand growth

-The world’s leading container shippers include the Danish company APM-Maersk, the Swiss company Mediterranean Shg Co and the French company CMA CGM Group.
+As of October 2017, the world’s leading container shippers include the Danish company APM-Maersk, the Swiss company Mediterranean Shg Co and the French company CMA CGM Group.
 APM-Maersk is the world’s leading container ship operator with a fleet of over 600 container ships.
 APM’s terminal segment is counted among the leading marine terminal operators worldwide.
 Marine terminal operators provide management services for ports.
 The port of Shanghai is the busiest container port in the world.
-In 2015, about 36.5 million twenty-foot equivalent units were handled here.
+In 2016, about 37 million twenty-foot equivalent units were handled here.